Multiparameter persistence modules in the large scale: Torsion-free objects in dimension at least 3

 Applying the exact functor $L_{K_3}$ yields a short exact sequence in $\DD{K_3}$

 Restricting to the positions $\si \subseteq [3]$ containing $1$ and evaluating the multidegree $\vec{d}$ at $d_1 = 0$ defines functors

-whose composite sends the epimorphism $q \colon M \surj \coker(\mu)$ to the non-split epimorphism from \cref{ex:NotSplit}.
+whose composite sends the epimorphism $q \colon M \surj \coker(\mu)$ to the non-split epimorphism from Example~\ref{ex:NotSplit}.
 Hence the epimorphism $q$ itself is not split.
-By \cref{lem:Detect}, $M$ does not decompose as a direct sum of modules of the form $[\vec{d}, \infty )$.
-By \cref{lem:Dim1}, any direct sum decomposition of $M$ would be of that form. \end{proof}
+By Lemma~\ref{lem:Detect}, $M$ does not decompose as a direct sum of modules of the form $[\vec{d}, \infty )$.
+By Lemma~\ref{lem:Dim1}, any direct sum decomposition of $M$ would be of that form. \end{proof}

 \begin{prop} For any $m \geq 3$, there exists a torsion-free module in $\cat{F}$ of rank $2$ that is indecomposable. \end{prop}

 \begin{proof} Here we will denote subsets of $[3]$ by the letter $\tau$, and the graded ring $S = \kk[t_1, t_2, t_3]$ to avoid ambiguity with $[m]$.
 Consider the functor $G \colon \DD{K_3} \to \DD{K_m}$ defined by